LtLolFace/YAGPDB-commands/README.md

 # YAGPDB-commands

--To use just copy and paste to custom commands on https://www.yagpdb.xyz/manage then customize.
+-To use just copy and paste to custom commands to https://www.yagpdb.xyz/manage then customize.

 -Fresh off the press.
 Adding more commands in the future.